Suggestion hypnotherapy

 • your willingness to undergo hypnosis

-• your dedication to the process
+• your advocacy of the process

 • your trust in the therapist

 Hypnotherapy can feel like magic at times, but it is not in fact ‘magic’.
-It is a form of therapy that, like many other types, relies on work from both client and hypnotherapist.
+It is a form of therapy that, like many other types, relies on work from both the client and the hypnotherapist.

+Being at ease with your therapist is paramount.
+The more relaxed you are and confident in your therapist's abilities, the more likely it is that you’ll be in the right state to receive suggestions.
 If all the right factors are in place, hypnotherapy can be effective for almost anyone.
 Those who may benefit from different approaches include those with symptoms of psychosis.

-What is suggestion used for?
+What is suggestion hypnotherapy used for?

 Suggestion techniques can be used for a wide range of concerns, but the most common include: